 I always start the sketch in burnt umber and then build from dark to light to establish values, trying not to pollute my lighter colors.
 This is a good rule of thumb that I sometimes forget to follow, but not this time!

 I am using an acrylic primed cotton canvas panel to do this painting, so I was able to do the rough sketch with acrylic burnt umber and water.
 If it had been an oil primed canvas, I would have sketched in with oil paint using odorless mineral spirits to thin the paint down.

-The image below is more like step 2, 3 and 4, but I forgot to take images so I’ll walk you through what I did.
+The image below is more like steps 2, 3 and 4, but I forgot to take images so I’ll walk you through what I did.
 I started by blocking in the dark colors with a mixture of burnt umber and ultramarine blue.
 After that, I blocked in the background so I could blend out the edges of the cat while the paint was still wet.
-The background is more of a warm grey with some blues, yellow ochre and cad red mixed in here and there to add lighting effects.
+The background is more of a warm grey with some blues, yellow ochre, and cad red mixed in here and there to add lighting effects.
 All of the oil paints used here are from Gamblin.

 It’s All About The Eyes For Me

 You can see where I started Nacho’s eyes above.
 A lot of artists save the eyes until last, but that is impossible for me to do.